AI and Jesuit Teaching

 Generative AI tools are becoming part of the educational landscape.
 As we explore their potential, it is important to consider not only what these tools can do, but how their use aligns with our values as educators at a Jesuit institution.

-Jesuit education emphasizes the formation of the whole person, the pursuit of truth, and a commitment to reflection and ethical action.
-AI can support these goals when used thoughtfully and intentionally.
+Jesuit education emphasizes the formation of the whole person, the pursuit of truth, and a commitment to reflection, discernment, and informed action in service of the common good.
+Within an inclusive environment of open and free inquiry, AI can support these goals when used thoughtfully and intentionally.

-These values also invite us to consider how AI supports excellence, community, and our responsibility to others.
+Xavier's institutional values and core competencies also invite us to consider how AI supports excellence, community, and our responsibility to others.
+This includes a responsibility to consider how AI contributes to the common good.

 Supporting the Whole Person (Cura Personalis)